open-telemetry/opentelemetry-specification/specification/trace/api.md

 ### TraceId and SpanId

-A `Span` has two identifiers associated with it:
+A `Span` has a two-part identifier associated with it, consisting of:

 - `TraceId` A valid trace identifier is a 16-byte array with at least one non-zero byte.